tomncooper/tomncooper.github.io/content/cv.md

 Kafka](https://kafka.apache.org/) and [Strimzi](https://strimzi.io/).
 I was also part of the effort to create
 [Red Hat's managed Kafka offering](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-streams-for-apache-kafka).
-Where I designed the build and deployment process, as well as the Kafka upgrade proceedures.
+Where I designed the build and deployment process, as well as the Kafka upgrade procedures.

 **[Twitter](http://www.Twitter.com/)**